shelleywong/CSCI567-Course-Materials/Assignments/Assignment6.md

 * **Use a Form**
   * Needs to be some way for the user to provide text input and submit their input.
-  * Need to have at least two separate fields where users can enter input.
+  * Must include at least two separate input fields for users.
+Make sure that each input field is clearly labeled and configured to indicate the required type of input -- note that your app will need to store at least two different data types (e.g., String, int, bool, double, List).
   * This can be implemented with either an [EditableText](https://api.flutter.dev/flutter/widgets/EditableText-class.html) field (such as [TextField](https://api.flutter.dev/flutter/material/TextField-class.html)) or an actual [Flutter Form](https://api.flutter.dev/flutter/widgets/Form-class.html) using the [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html), which wraps TextField in a FormField.
 * **Store a Persistent state on Firebase**
   * You must store at least two different data types (e.g. string, number, boolean, map, array)